Da Nang Transport Guide for Indian Tourists: Using Grab, Buses, and Traveling to Hoi An (2026)

 Our honest advice: While these apps are very useful, sometimes the real-time tracking can be a little unreliable.
 It’s always a good idea to have a backup plan, like checking your route on Google Maps, or being prepared to take a Grab if you are in a hurry.

-Da Nang Train
+Da Nang Railway (Train Travel)

 Train travel can be used to arrive in Da Nang from major cities such as Hanoi and Ho Chi Minh City, as well as smaller tourist cities such as Phan Thiet and Ninh Binh.